Book a call

 What can you do as a business?

-As a business, there are several actions you can take to help mitigate the risks that stress can pose to your workforce.
+As a business, there are several actions you can take to help mitigate the risks that stress poses to your workforce.
 Here are just a few suggestions.

 1. Recognising stress as a hazard: Treating stress as a legitimate hazard in the workplace, like physical hazards like slips, trips, and falls, is a great starting point.
 You can conduct stress risk assessments to gain insight into potential stressors.